-Since November 2020, the University has been providing both first-year and higher-year students with a free mobile application for Android and IOS mobile devices.
+The University has been providing students with a free mobile application.

-In order to support the integration of first-year students, the application includes an interactive map function, which shows classrooms, lecture halls, service rooms, offices and water vending machines.
-The map allows you to search and locate all the premises on the University's campuses.
+In order to support the integration of first-year students, the application includes an interactive map function, which shows classrooms, lecture halls, service rooms, offices and water dispensers.
+The map allows student to search and locate all the premises on the University's campuses.

 To help students find their way around the academic year, the timetable is also available, providing up-to-date information on the most important deadlines.
 Smooth communication between university citizens is also facilitated by the in-app phone calls, emails and MS Teams integration.
-Psychological support from colleagues in the Student Support department can also be registered for, and up-to-date library information is easily accessible.
-Also available to both first- and higher-year students is the Intézd Online module, which allows them to find information about their academic affairs, search the process database and start a case.
+Psychological, career and study support from colleagues of the Student Wellbeing and Community Center can also be registered for, and up-to-date library information is easily accessible.
+Do It Online module is available here.

-In addition to the above, more general information such as sports life, applications for competitions, professional blogs, student organizations, freshman information, menu, useful links are also included in the app, but also more personal information related to the students' academic life: subjects, subject information, contact details of peers and lecturers, average and credits, and exam information.
+General information such as sports life, applications for competitions, professional blogs, student organizations, freshman information, menu, useful links are also included in the app, but also more personal information related to the students'

+academic life: subjects, subject information, contact details of peers and lecturers, average and credits, and exam information.